yambo-code/yambopy/docs/source/tutorial.rst

 .. code-block:: bash

-    Study the convergence of GW calculations by looking at the change in band-gap value.
+    Study the convergence of GW calculations by looking at the change in band gap value.

     The script reads from <folder> all results from <variable> calculations and display them.